Bernardo Sousa (footballer)

-Bernardo Martins Sousa (born 27 March 2000), sometimes known as Benny, is a Portuguese professional footballer who plays as a midfielder for Chaves.
+Bernardo Martins Sousa (born 27 March 2000), sometimes known as Benny, is a Portuguese professional footballer who plays as a midfielder or winger for Turkish TFF First League club Ümraniyespor.

 Professional career

 Sousa is a youth product of Porto, O Pinguinzinho, and Sporting CP.
 He began his senior career with Sporting CP B in 2020.
 After a couple of seasons with them, he moved to the Primeira Liga club Chaves on 27 January 2022.
 He made his professional and senior debut with Chaves in a 1–0 Primeira Liga loss to Vitória F.C. on 7 August 2022.

 International career

 Sousa is a youth international for Portugal, having played up to the Portugal U19s.